rivasiker/PhaseTypeR/paper/paper.md

 | Random sampling of the time to absorption  | `rMPH(n, MPH)`| `rMDPH(n, MDPH)`|
 | Random sampling of full path   | `rFullMPH(n, MPH)` | `rFullMDPH(n, MDPH)` |

-Table 3: `PhaseTypeR` functions for multivariate continuous and multivariate discrete phase-type distributions.
-For information about the formulas for calculating the covariances, please see @bladt2017matrix.

 # Example 1: variance-covariance matrix of the SFS

-This section concerns reproducing the table associated with theorem 2.2 in [@durrett2008probability], which can be used to derive the variance of the elements of the site frequency spectrum (SFS) and the covariance between pairs of elements of the SFS.
+This section concerns reproducing the table associated with theorem 2.2 in @durrett2008probability, which can be used to derive the variance of the elements of the site frequency spectrum (SFS) and the covariance between pairs of elements of the SFS.

 Let $\xi_i$ be the $i$'th element of the site frequency spectrum (SFS), i.e., $\xi_1$ is the number of singletons, $\xi_2$ is the number of doubletons, etc. Let's also define $L_i$, which is the total branch length leading to $\xi_i$.
 Following standard theory for the coalescent with mutation, $\xi_i|L_i\sim\text{Poisson}(L_i\frac{\theta}{2})$.
 Thus, we have that
 $$\text{Var}[\xi_i]=\text{Var}[\text{E}[\xi_i|L_i]]+\text{E}[\text{Var}[\xi_i|L_i]]=\text{Var}[L_i\frac{\theta}{2}]+\text{E}[L_i\frac{\theta}{2}]=\frac{\theta^2}{4}\text{Var}[L_i]+\frac{\theta}{2}\text{E}[L_i]=\theta^2\sigma_{ii}+\frac{\theta}{i},$$